What is Regression Testing? Explained with Test Cases, Tools, and Methods

 Regression testing is a type of testing where you can verify that the changes made in the codebase do not impact the existing software functionality.
 For example, these code changes could include adding new features, fixing bugs, or updating a current feature.

 In other words, regression testing means re-executing test cases that have been cleared in the past against the new version to ensure that the app’s functionalities are working correctly.
-Moreover, regression testing is a series of tests and not a single test performed whenever you add a new code.
+Moreover, regression testing is a series of tests, not a single one performed whenever you add a new code.

 Regression Testing Example